-- Pay close attention to the meeting times for these courses. - On Monday, Wednesday, and Friday, you will be in class from 9:00 10:50 am with a break for lunch until 1:00 pm.
-Class again from 1:00 1:50 pm, finishing for the day. - Remember that you will not get out of class on Fridays until roughly 2:00 p.m.
-Is this okay with you? - On Tuesday, you attend classes from 10:00 am 12:20 pm. - On Thursday, from 10:00 a.m. to 12:20 p.m., with a 40-minute lunch break, and then Biology lab from 1:00 p.m. to 3:15 p.m. - When you are making your schedule, consider the following: - Do you have any significant breaks in your day? (i.e., is there a large break between classes that could potentially be an issue?
-Skipping class because you have an hour break between courses.) - Did you plan for lunch? - If you travel on Fridays, will you want to be in class until late? - If you schedule an 8:00 am class, ensure you DISCIPLINE yourself and have enough time to attend class ON TIME.
-You are not in high school, and 8:00 AM classes are more challenging to get up for. - Credit Hours Ensure you have between 15 and 18 credit hours. - Fifteen credit hours a semester allows you to graduate in 4 years. - Dropping below 12 credit hours could cancel or adjust your Financial Aid package. - You CAN withdraw from a course and receive a "W" until mid-semester.
-It will not count against your GPA; however, you will NOT be refunded for the course.
+- Pay close attention to the meeting times for these courses. - On Monday, Wednesday, Fridays you will be in class from 9:00 10:50 am with a break for lunch until 1:00 pm.
+Class again from 1:00 1:50 pm, finishing for the day. - Keep in mind that you will not get out of class on Fridays until roughly 2:00 pm.
+Is this ok for you? - On Tuesday, you attend classes from 10:00 am 12:20 pm. - On Thursday from 10:00 am 12:20 pm with a 40-minute break for lunch then Biology lab from 1:00 3:15 pm. - When you are making your schedule consider the following: - O Do you have any major breaks in your day? (i.e. is there a large break between classes that could potentially be an issue?
+Skipping class because you have an hour break between courses.) - O Did you plan for lunch? - o If you travel on Fridays will you want to be in class until late in the day? - o If you schedule an 8:00 am class make sure you DISCIPLINE yourself and get up with enough time to be at class ON TIME.
+This is not high school and 8:00 am classes are harder to get up for. - O Credit Hours Make sure you have between 15 and 18 credit hours. - 15 credit hours a semester allows you to graduate in 4 years. - o Dropping below 12 credit hours could cancel or adjust your Financial Aid package.

+You CAN withdrawal from a course and receive a "W" up until mid-semester.
+This will not count against your GPA; however, you will NOT be refunded for the course.
 Check with your campus for Withdrawal dates each semester.